 Two Wikipedia editors criticised and deleted almost every word I wrote, and arranged for the ‘ignore all rules” policy to be used to in an ambush style, to ban me before I had the right of reply.
 During that time, and since then, other editors have added exactly the same information as if it came from other sources.

-See my report on their style of adhominem editing here, and here, and here, See an example of their actual comments here and the ridiculous blitz krieg of 80 items of criticism here, and my report on the strategic rudeness and “attitude readjustment tools” used in their deliberate attempt to provoke me, and the lies told to get me banned here.
+See my report on the deliberate adhominem editing of those two editors here, and here, and here, See an example of their actual comments here and the ridiculous blitz krieg of 80 items of criticism here, and my report on the strategic rudeness and “attitude readjustment tools” used in their deliberate attempt to provoke me, and the lies told to get me banned here.